iobis/manual/name_matching.md

 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The taxon match takes into account exact matches and fuzzy matches.
 Fuzzy matches include possible spelling variations of a name available in WoRMS.
 WoRMS also identifies ambiguous matches, indicating that several potential matching options are available (e.g. homonyms).
 You can check these ambiguous matches and select the correct one, based on e.g., the general group information (a sponge dataset) or the authority.
 If this would be impossible with the available information (e.g., missing authority or very diverse dataset), then you need to contact the data provider for clarification.
-Watch the video below for a demonstration on how to resolve ambiguous or fuzzy matches.
+Watch the video below `r fontawesome::fa(name="youtube", fill="red")` for a demonstration on how to resolve ambiguous or fuzzy matches.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/yZKwtr14JVM"